jpverkamp/blog/content/programming/wombat-ide/2012-04-13-wombat-ide-turtle-graphics.md

 To use the turtle graphics library, you will have to import it with `(import (c211 turtle))`.
 After that, just give the above commands a try.
 ## Examples
-Here are some interesting turtles that I've written/translated from the {{< wikipedia page="L-system" text="Wikipedia page on L-Systems" >}}.
+Here are some interesting turtles that I've written/translated from the [[wiki:L-system|Wikipedia page on L-Systems]]().
 ## Box:
 To start out with, a simple box.
 This shows how to move, how to turn, and how to use the `repeat` macro.
 In this example and all of the following ones, a new turtle is hatched when calling the function and returned at the end.
 The functions could have been written to take a turtle as an argument, alter its state, and return nothing--that's just not how I did it.